 - Setting up a solid infrastructure

-In more concrete terms we are deciding what is the highest quality experience we can give users given our timeline and budget constraints that also sets us up for technical success.
-Combining the consumer focus of the Product Manager, the technical focus of the App Architect, a definition of what goes into the build is reached.
-To learn more about what goest into the planning of a product check out our tips for before the build.
+In more concrete terms we are deciding what the highest quality experience we can give users (given our timeline and budget constraints) is while setting up for technical success.
+We combine the user experience focus of the Product Manager, the technical focus of the App Architect, to create a definition of what goes into the build.
+To learn more about what goes into the planning of a product check out our tips for before the build.

-Taking the requirements from the previous step the Product Manager collaborates with the Designer to visually represent what will be created.
+Taking the requirements from the previous step the Product Manager and the Designer create a visual representation of the product.
 The most important considerations in this step are:

 - Brand Consistency

 The result of this step is a visual representation of the user-facing parts of the app.
 Iteration is key in this step as we have the most flexibility to make changes and clarify the requirements and user experience.
 A few key products at this stage are the wireframes, style guides, mockups, and clickable prototypes.
 Each has different levels of fidelity and all work as building blocks and alignment tools.
-To learn more about what goest into the design of a product check out our design post.
+To learn more about what goes into the design of a product check out our design post.